CVC-Lab/uai2023/README.md

-# Minimum-Variance Policy Evaluation for Policy Improvement (UAI 2023) (Ported to latest tensorflow) (Moved from rllib to garage)
+# Minimum-Variance Policy Evaluation for Policy Improvement (UAI 2023) (Ported to latest tensorflow) (Moved from rllib to ray-rllib)

 **NOT TO BE DISTRIBUTED**